 Line managers need to be trained in:

 - the organisation’s absence policies and procedures

-- their role in the absence management process
+- their role in the attendance management process

 - the way fit notes operate and how to act upon any advice given by the doctor